The Seahawks lead the NFL with 15 rookies. Here’s how they’re doing

 Wide receiver Jaxon Smith-Njigba

 Smith-Njigba, the 20th overall pick out of Ohio State, has emerged as expected as the team’s third receiver, with 107 snaps and nine receptions, which is third on the team.
 However, those have gone for only 57 yards — Pro Football Focus noted that six of his nine receptions have come behind the line of scrimmage — as he has yet to show the big-play ability the team thinks will become routine.
 He also had a pass thrown his way intercepted against Carolina, a game in which he had one catch for 10 yards and played a season-low 44% of the snaps.
 That seemed due in part to the emphasis on the running game and two-tight end sets as the game wore on.
-If Carroll is worried, he didn’t indicate it Monday saying, “He’s doing everything fine.
+If Carroll is worried, he didn’t indicate it Monday, saying: “He’s doing everything fine.
 He’s doing just fine.
 He hasn’t got the ball a lot yet, but there’s no reason for that other than we’re just mixing it up.”

 Outside linebacker Derick Hall